Creating and Evaluating Personas Using Generative AI: A Scoping Review of 81 Articles: Introduction

+Although various articles have applied GenAI in persona development \cite{salminen_deus_2024,shin_understanding_2024,schuller_generating_2024,jung2025personacraft}, there is limited systematic synthesis of how GenAI technologies are applied in persona development practices.
+This lack of knowledge raises serious questions for the HCI community regarding the use of GenAI for persona creation.

-Furthermore, the application of GenAI in persona development currently lacks standardization and best practices.
-Although studies report using GenAI technologies for persona development \cite{shin_understanding_2024,salminen_deus_2024,aldous_using_2024,csimcsek2024future}, there is no clear consensus on optimal approaches.
-Rather, the application of GenAI in persona development is fragmented, making it difficult for persona developers to make informed decisions about adopting GenAI technologies.
-The evolution of GenAI technologies has led to the proliferation of experiments in persona development.
-Similarly to the early development of data-driven personas \cite{salminen2021survey}, we can observe varying methodological choices and technical implementations.
-These choices can include selection of LLM family (GPT or Claude or Llama), versions of LLMs (e.g., GPT 3.5 or GPT 4.0), hyperparameters (i.e., parameters that impact the behavior of the model \cite{Jansen2021TheEffect}), and prompts (instructions given to the LLM to perform certain tasks).
-Although traditional persona development has established guidelines \cite{hayhanen_why_2025,Jansen2021Strengths,cooper1999inmates}, the appropriate use of GenAI remains unclear, leading us to put forth (RQ): \textbf{RQ1:} \textit{What patterns emerge in using GenAI for persona development?}
+Moreover, the application of GenAI in persona development suffers from a lack of standardization and best practices, there is yet no clear consensus on optimal approaches.
+The application of GenAI in persona development is currently uncharted territory, making it difficult for persona developers to make informed decisions about adopting GenAI technologies.
+The evolution of GenAI technologies has also increased the challenges faced by persona developers, as discussed in detail by Amin et al. \cite{amin2025generative}.
+Similar to the development of data-driven personas (see a review \cite{salminen2021survey}), we can observe varying methodological choices and technical implementations.
+These choices involve a variety of factors, such as the selection of LLM family (e.g., GPT or Claude or Llama), versions of LLMs (e.g., GPT 3.5 or GPT 4.0), hyperparameters (i.e., parameters that impact the behavior of the model \cite{Jansen2021TheEffect}), and prompts (i.e., instructions given to the LLM to perform certain tasks).
+Although researchers have suggested guidelines for persona development in general \cite{hayhanen_why_2025,Jansen2021Strengths,cooper1999inmates,nielsen_template_2015,pruitt2003personas}, \textbf{how researchers specifically use GenAI in persona development remains unclear.}

-Implementations of GenAI in persona development appear to employ diverse methodological approaches.
-Although some studies adapt traditional persona development methods \cite{salminen_deus_2024}, others propose entirely new workflows built around AI capabilities \cite{schuller_generating_2024,kronhardt2024personaer,shin_understanding_2024}.
-Although potentially beneficial for innovation, this methodological diversity can create challenges for reproducibility and comparative evaluation.
-To better understand this methodological plurality, we investigate \textbf{RQ2}: \textit{What methodologies are employed in AI-generated persona research?}

-Personas are generally used to facilitate the targeted design of services and products \cite{boyce_developing_2018} as well as to drive marketing campaigns \cite{salminen_literature_2020}.
-However, GenAI technologies could expand persona applications beyond these traditional domains.
-Early studies suggest potential applications in areas such as automated content generation, persona adaptation in real time \cite{sun_persona-l_2024}, and multimodal interaction \cite{kaate_modeling_2024}.
-However, there is no systematic assessment of where AI-generated personas add value versus where they may introduce unnecessary complexity.
-This leads us to put forth \textbf{RQ3:} \textit{What are the applications and use cases of AI-generated personas?}